shaik1002/biggitlabbomb/doc/user/project/import/gitea.md

 > - An **Imported** badge on some imported items [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/461208) in GitLab 17.2.

 Import your projects from Gitea to GitLab.

-WARNING:
-Importing from Gitea to GitLab.com is [currently unavailable](https://status.gitlab.com).
-We don't have an estimated time for resolution.
-For more information, please [contact support](https://about.gitlab.com/support/).

 The Gitea importer can import: